Lockshop, Key, and Electronic Access Policy

 - Are responsible for the collection and return of student keys issued by them.

 - Are financially responsible for lock changes that occur due to a lack of accountability for issued keys.

 - May hold and re-issue student keys for areas under their direct control.
 It remains incumbent upon the Faculty or Administrator to maintain an audit of key issuance.

-- May request Electronic Access for those areas under their control that has that technology.
+- May –upon being trained—grant Electronic Access for those areas under their control that has that technology.

 - May not re-issue staff keys.
 Terminated staff's keys must be returned to the Lock Shop.
 Key management and record keeping is the responsibility of the Locksmith.

 - May request lock changes or upgrades in their area of direct control.
-The Chief of Campus Police and the Director of Facilities Management and Planning shall examine the current locking system and make recommendations.
+The Chief of Police and the Director of Facilities Operations shall examine the current locking system and make recommendations.
 Lock changes initiated by an Administrator or Faculty member shall be the financial responsibility of the individual department.

 - Are responsible for the safekeeping of Amherst College keys while in possession of them.